parallaxinc/PropWare/Install.md

 Linux
 -----
 Most, if not all, Linux distributions ship with a version of Python, so don't worry about that.
-Simply download PropWare in any way that you like (Git is recommended, but a [binary distribution](http://david.zemon.name/downloads/PropWare_Binaries/) will work just fine) and execute the INSTALL.py script.
+Simply download [PropWare](https://github.com/DavidZemon/PropWare) in any way that you like ([source code](https://github.com/DavidZemon/PropWare) is recommended, but a [binary distribution](http://david.zemon.name/downloads/PropWare_Binaries/) will work just fine) and execute the INSTALL.py script.
 If you downloaded PropWare to `/home/david/PropWare`, you would open a terminal and type: